Overboard (1987) Starring Goldie Hawn, Kurt Russell, Mona from “Who’s the Boss”

 Crawling under the covers, the Proffitts decide that the boys need to go back to their roots.
 Re-connect with one another.
 Learn that life isn’t all about money.
 You know, sh!t like that.

 The next day they confront the boys in their NYC penthouse sitting room.
 They are taking away their trust funds and sending them back to Elk Cove until they’ve learned their lesson.
 All squawk about the injustice and “Why doesn’t Annie have to go too?”

 You see the brothers arrive at their old house, the limo leaving them in a cloud of dust.
-They drag their luggage into the house of horrors, and recoil at the sight.
-Finger pointing, fighting, and douche-baggedness abound.
+They drag their luggage into the house of horrors and recoil at the sight.
+Finger-pointing, fighting, and douche-bagginess abound.
 The youngest breaks out some pot because he’s like, stressed.
 They all pause to partake and pretty soon forget literally everything they were so mad about an hour before.
-Pills and liquor come out and now they are building sheet tents and running around the yard playing Doctor Death, reading comic books, and making macaroni necklaces.
+Pills and liquor come out, and now they are building sheet tents and running around the yard playing Doctor Death, reading comic books, and making macaroni necklaces.

 Wouldn’t you know it?
 They get poison ivy.
 But this time it’s funny because they are high.

-There is a kid hanging around.
-Turns out he doesn’t have a father.
+A kid is hanging around.
+Turns out, he doesn’t have a father.
 The brother with the biggest chip on his shoulder (doesn’t matter which one) falls in love with the mother.
 There is back and forth because they are from different worlds.
 At the Grand Re-Opening, he proposes to her and tells his brothers he’s going to stay in Elk Cove to run the business.

 Strangely, none of them argue with him about sharing profits.